 It’s important to note that injuries aren’t always physical.
 Psychological injuries or stress related injuries such as heart attacks or strokes may also be covered under the workers’ compensation scheme.

 How much you receive in compensation very much depends on your situation and the severity of your injuries.
-A lawyer should be able to give you a good idea of your rights once they know more about the facts of your case.
+A lawyer should be able to give you a good idea of your rights once they know more about the facts of your case and your claim is investigated.

 It is against the law for an employer to dismiss an employee on the basis that they made a workers’ compensation claim.